-Today, we announced seven First Tee alumni who were selected for the First Tee College Scholarship Program.
+Today, we announced nine First Tee alumni who were selected for the First Tee College Scholarship Program.
 This diverse group of young leaders were selected from an impressive applicant pool based on academics and community service.
 The Scholars include aspiring doctors, lawyers and entrepreneurs, several of whom will be attending elite universities like Harvard, Yale and Duke, among others.
 We know they are the change-makers that this world needs.

 Throughout the College Scholarship Program, the Scholars will receive support and mentoring to encourage continuous personal growth as they set out to accomplish their dreams and make a difference in the world.